vijaywinner-eng/Build-Agents-from-Scratch/QUICKSTART.md

 # Quick Start Guide

-Get up and running with AI Agents from Scratch in 10 minutes.
+Get up and running with AI Agents from Scratch.

 ## Prerequisites